-Why Long Acting Injectables?
+Why Long-Acting Injectables?

-1. To reduce the number of injections needed
+1. Reduces the number of injections needed

-2. To target delivery of the drug to specific anatomical areas
+2. Ability to target specific anatomical areas

-3. To improve patient compliance
+3. Improves patient compliance

-LAI formulations can be used to improve patient compliance in situations where this is an issue.
+Long-acting injectables are able to be used to improve patient compliance in situations where this is an issue.
 Once the drug is injected, the medication will release for the duration of the formulation.
 Examples: risperidone/Risperdal Consta; naltrexone/Vivitrol

-4. To prevent drug abuse
+4. Helps prevent drug abuse

 - Durations of release: 1 week to 1 year

-- Easily syringable with 18 to 23 gauge needle
+- Easily syringable with 18- to 23-gauge needle

 - Reconstitutes immediately with sterile water

 - Filled asceptically and terminally sterilized if feasible